andygrunwald/Gerrie/docs/configuration/index.rst

 .. note::

     In the root of *Gerrie* there is a *Config.yml.dist* which can be copied and used as a template for your configuration file.
+    Don`t forget to pass the path of the Gerrie.yml location as *-c* / *--config-file* option to the command.

 If a attribute contains a "." this means that it will be a nested attribute.
 E.g. The attributes ``Database.Host`` and ``Database.Username`` will be in configuration file